-- A large banner image which will be shown at the top of your Assistant app's page in the Directory
+- A large banner image which will be shown at the top of your Action's page in the directory

 - Small square logo

-- A small logo which will be shown in the Directory, as well as other places where your Assistant app is referenced
+- A small logo which will be shown in the directory, as well as other places where your Action is referenced

-- The category that best describes your Assistant app (e.g. "Food & Drink").
-This will help users discover your Assistant app.
+- The category that best describes your Action (e.g. "Food & Drink").
+This will help users discover your Action.

 - Testing instructions

-- Provide any additional information needed to test your app.
-If your app requires account linking or login information, you must provide a username and password for a test account.
+- Provide any additional information needed to test your Action.
+If your Action requires account linking or login information, you must provide a username and password for a test account.
 Please make sure that any provided accounts are not real user accounts.
 This information will only be used by the review team, and will not be visible to users.